-For the purposes of consultations on SEA screening opinions, Historic England confines its advice to the question, "Is it likely to have a significant effect on the environment in respect of our area of concern, cultural heritage?".
-We note that the proposed site allocations (for up to 50 dwellings) are located within Bosworth Battlefield near to Crown Hill, where Henry VII was crowned after defeating Richard III.
-On the basis of the information supplied and in the context of the criteria set out in Schedule 1 of the Environmental Assessment Regulations [Annex II of 'SEA' Directive], Historic England is of the view that the preparation of a Strategic Environmental Assessment is likely to be required.
+For the purposes of consultations on SEA Screening Opinions, Historic England confines its advice to the question, "Is it likely to have a significant effect on the environment?" in respect of our area of concern, cultural heritage.
+Our comments are based on the information supplied with the screening request.

+On the basis of the information supplied and in the context of the criteria set out in Schedule 1 of the Environmental Assessment Regulations [Annex II of 'SEA' Directive], Historic England is of the view that the preparation of a Strategic Environmental Assessment is not likely to be required.